SaniyaKhullar/NetREm/README.md

 ## Software Requirements and Installation Guide
 The software uses Python 3.10.
 After downloading the NetREm Github code, conda/Anaconda users can use the following steps to install:
-1. In the Anaconda navigator prompt, create a virtual environment of Python 3.10 by running:
+1. In the Anaconda navigator prompt, create a virtual environment of Python 3.10 by running:<br>
    conda create -n NetREm python=3.10
 3. Activate the environment:
    conda activate NetREm
-4. Make sure to change the current directory to the NetREm folder.
+5. Make sure to change the current directory to the NetREm folder.
-5. Install the packages and dependencies (*math, matplotlib, networkx, numpy, typing, os, pandas, plotly.express, random, scipy, scikit-optimize, sklearn, sys, tqdm, warnings*):
+6. Install the packages and dependencies (*math, matplotlib, networkx, numpy, typing, os, pandas, plotly.express, random, scipy, scikit-optimize, sklearn, sys, tqdm, warnings*):
 `pip install -r requirements.txt`

 <!-- To install these packages manually, please run *pip install [package]* or *pip3 install [package]* in the terminal or run *conda install [package]* in the Anaconda navigator prompt. -->